Skip to content

 Events

-Within the framework of the task “Building an online set of lectures on community-based disaster risk assessment tools” (CBDRA E-learning) under the project “Improving resilience to the impacts of climate change for vulnerable communities in coastal areas of Vietnam”, on 27th December 2022, in Hanoi, Center for Eco-community Development (ECODE) held the second consultation meeting […]
+Within the framework of the task “Building an online set of lectures on community-based disaster risk assessment tools” (CBDRA E-learning) […]

 DEVELOPMENT GUIDELINES FOR DISASTER RISK ASSESSMENT COMMUNITY BASED FOR URBAN/Near-Urban Areas COAST IN VIETNAM